natanrolnik/Lametric-Swift/README.md

 ![Lametric-Swift](.github/media/Hero-Light.png#gh-light-mode-only)

 <p align="center">
-  A Swift package for interacting with LaMetric Time devices, providing both a client library and command-line interface
+  A Swift package for interacting with LaMetric Time and Sky devices, providing both a client library and command-line interface
   <hr>
 </p>